ESIL 14th Annual Conference on ‘International Law and Universality’

 The Shaping Up of the UN Global Compacts on Migration and Refugees

-On the occasion of the 14th ESIL Annual Conference on International Law and Universality, the Interest Group (IG) on Migration and Refugee Law (MigRef Law) invites submissions from all IG members for a Pre-Conference Workshop on ‘The Shaping Up of the UN Global Compacts on Migration and Refugees: Progression towards or Retreat from a Universal Agenda?
+On the occasion of the 14th ESIL Annual Conference on International Law and Universality, the Interest Group on Migration and Refugee Law organises a workshop on ‘The Shaping Up of the UN Global Compacts on Migration and Refugees: Progression towards or retreat from a universal agenda?

 After the publication of the first drafts of the Global Compact on Safe, Orderly and Regular Migration and the Global Compact on Refugees earlier this year, negotiations are now ongoing on the two key instruments of future universal migration and asylum governance.
 The latest round of negotiations on the Global Compact on Migration took place between 14 and 18 May in the UN Headquarters in New York.
 After subsequent rounds of talks, the final draft will be submitted for adoption to the Intergovernmental Conference that will be held in Morocco in December 2018.
 Following consultations, the Global Compact on Refugees will be presented in the UN High Commissioner for Refugees’ 2018 Annual Report to the General Assembly.